 Autofähre Beckenried–Gersau, Car ferry on Lake Lucerne between Beckenried and Gersau, Switzerland

-The service began operating in 1930 to provide a shortcut between the two communities.
-It was temporarily halted during World War II but resumed afterward.
+The ferry service started in 1930 as a shortcut between the two shore communities, avoiding the long road route around the lake.
+It was suspended during World War II but resumed afterward and has run continuously since then.

 The ferry serves as a daily link for locals traveling between two communities on opposite shores of the lake.
 People use it to visit family, conduct business, and maintain connections across the cantonal border.